kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/116-containerization/103-docker.md

 sudo docker run hello-world
 ```

-The above commands allow you to download a Docker image and run it on your Linux system, providing the foundation for deploying containers in development, testing, and production environments.
+The above commands allow you to download a Docker image from the Docker Hub registry and run it on your Ubuntu Linux system, providing the foundation for deploying containers in development, testing, and production environments.